Comparison of high-definition optical disc formats: Capacity/codecs

 Blu-ray Disc has a higher maximum disc capacity than HD DVD (50 GB vs. 30 GB for a double layered disc).
-In September 2007 the DVD Forum approved a preliminary specification for the triple-layer 51GB HD DVD (ROM only) disc though Toshiba never stated whether it was compatible with existing HD DVD players.
+In September 2007 the DVD Forum approved a preliminary specification for the triple-layer 51 GB HD DVD (ROM only) disc though Toshiba never stated whether it was compatible with existing HD DVD players.
 In September 2006 TDK announced a prototype Blu-ray Disc with a capacity of 200GB.
 TDK was also the first to develop a Blu-ray prototype with a capacity of 100GB in May 2005.
 In October 2007 Hitachi developed a Blu-ray prototype with a capacity of 100GB.
 Hitachi has stated that current Blu-ray drives would only require a few firmware updates in order to play the disc.

 The first 50 GB dual-layer Blu-ray Disc release was the movie Click, which was released on October 10, 2006.
 As of July 2008, over 95% of Blu-ray movies/games are published on 50 GB dual layer discs with the remainder on 25 GB discs.
 85% of HD DVD movies are published on 30 GB dual layer discs, with the remainder on 15 GB discs.

 The choice of video compression technology (codec) complicates any comparison of the formats.
 Blu-ray Disc and HD DVD both support the same three video compression standards: MPEG-2, VC-1 and AVC, each of which exhibits different bitrate/noise-ratio curves, visual impairments/artifacts, and encoder maturity.
 Initial Blu-ray Disc titles often used MPEG-2 video, which requires the highest average bitrate and thus the most space, to match the picture quality of the other two video codecs.
 As of July 2008 over 70% of Blu-ray Disc titles have been authored with the newer compression standards: AVC and VC-1.
 HD DVD titles have used VC-1 and AVC almost exclusively since the format's introduction.
 Warner Bros., which used to release movies in both formats prior to June 1, 2007, often used the same encode (with VC-1 codec) for both Blu-ray Disc and HD DVD, with identical results.
 In contrast, Paramount used different encodings: initially MPEG-2 for early Blu-ray Disc releases, VC-1 for early HD DVD releases, and eventually AVC for both formats.

 Whilst the two formats support similar audio codecs, their usage varies.
 Most titles released on the Blu-ray format include Dolby Digital tracks for each language in the region, a DTS-HD Master Audio track for all 20th Century Fox and Sony Pictures and many upcoming Universal titles, Dolby TrueHD for Disney and Sony Pictures and some Paramount and Warner titles, and for many Blu-ray titles a Linear PCM track for the primary language.
 On the other hand, most titles released on the HD DVD format include Dolby Digital Plus tracks for each language in the region, and some also include a Dolby TrueHD track for the primary language.